marwenanna/management_users_groups/README.md

 Next, look at the configuration and make any adjustments you need (like database_password).

 Download Composer dependencies
-Make sure you have Composer installed and then run:    composer install
+Make sure you have Composer installed and then run:

+composer install

+You may alternatively need to run php composer.phar install, depending on how you installed Composer.

+# Setup the Database
+Again, make sure .env is setup for your computer.
+Then, create the database and the schema! php bin\console doctrine:database:create php bin\console doctrine:migrations:migrate

+php bin/console server:run

+Now check out the site at http://localhost:8000

+Have fun!